Spike in steel tariffs could imperil Trump promise of lower grocery prices - WTOP News

 “If a John Deere tractor costs 25% more, consumers pay the price for that,” Hafezi says.
 “This trickles down the economy and impacts every aspect of the economy.
 Some of the trickling is immediate and others are slower to manifest themselves.
 But yes, prices will increase and choices will decrease.”

-Trump appeared before a crowd of cheering steelworkers to unveil the new tariffs at a rally outside Pittsburgh.
+Trump appeared before a crowd of cheering steelworkers to unveil the new tariffs at a rally outside Pittsburgh on Friday.
 In a statement, David McCall, president of the United Steelworkers International union, called tariffs “a valuable tool in balancing the scales” but “wider reforms of our global trading system” are needed.

 It may be harder to gauge the weight of tariffs on, say, a can of chickpeas versus that of a new car, but consumers are likely to see myriad indirect costs from the levies, says Andreas Waldkirch, an economics professor at Colby College who teaches a class on international trade.